conath/FrontRowTrailers/README.md

-# Front Row Trailers
+# Front Row Trailers (discontinued)
 Free iOS & macOS app written in SwiftUI that provides a nice movie trailer watching experience on iPhone, iPad, and Mac, plus via AirPlay to Apple TV and AirPlay 2-compatible TVs.
-Front Row Trailers is [available on the App Store](https://apps.apple.com/app/id1534845010).
+Front Row Trailers is no longer [available on the App Store](https://apps.apple.com/app/id1534845010).

 ## Screenshots (iOS)